Great Gransden: Government

 As a civil parish, Great Gransden has a parish council elected by the residents.
 The parish council has nine councillors and normally meets on the first Monday of the month in the Reading Room in Great Gransden.

 Great Gransden was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, it was part of the new administrative county of Huntingdon and Peterborough, until the Local Government Act 1972 placed it in the county of Cambridgeshire in 1972.

 The second tier of local government is Huntingdonshire District Council which is a non-metropolitan district of Cambridgeshire and has its headquarters in Huntingdon.
-Its 52 councillors represent 29 district wards.
-Great Gransden belongs to the district ward of Gransden and The Offords, which has two councillors on the district council.
-The village's highest tier of local government is Cambridgeshire County Council, based in Cambridge, It consists of 69 councillors representing 60 electoral divisions. where as part of the electoral division of Buckden, Gransden and The Offords, it is represented by one county councillor.
+Its 52 councillors represent 26 district wards.
+Great Gransden belongs to the district ward of Great Paxton, which has one councillor on the district council.
+The village's highest tier of local government is Cambridgeshire County Council, based in Alconbury Weald, It consists of 61 councillors representing 59 electoral divisions. where as part of the electoral division of St Neots East and Gransden, it is represented by one county councillor.

 Great Gransden is in the parliamentary constituency of Huntingdon,.
 It has been represented in the House of Commons by Jonathan Djanogly (Conservative) since 2001.
-The previous member was Prime Minister John Major (Conservative), from 1983 to 2001.
+The previous member was Prime Minister John Major (Conservative), from 1997 to 2001.